 \begin{proposition} If $(g(x,t),H(x,t))$ is a solution of {\rm RGRF} and the initial value $H(x)$ is closed, then it is also a solution of {\rm GRF}. \end{proposition}

-\begin{proof} From Lemma 1.1 and the assumption we know that $H(x,t)$ are all closed.
-Hence $\square_{g(x,t)}H(x,t)=-d_{g(x,t)}d^{\ast}_{g(x,t)}H(x,t)$. \end{proof}
+\begin{proof} From Lemma \ref{l1.1} and the assumption we know that $H(x,t)$ are all closed.
+Hence $\Delta_{{\rm HL},g(x,t)}H(x,t)=-dd^{\ast}_{g(x,t)}H(x,t)$. \end{proof}

-First we prove the short-time existence of {\rm GRF}.
-The short-time existence for {\rm RGRF} has been established in [5], moreover, the authors in [5] have also showed the short-time existence for a kind of generalized Ricci flow including our case.
-The proof presented here and the context of next section will be used in the forthcoming paper.
+For {\rm GRF}, a basic and natural question is the existence.
+The short-time existence for {\rm RGRF} has been established in \cite{HHKL}, where the authors have already showed the short-time existence for ${\rm RF}(A,B)$ obviously including RGRF.
+In this paper, we prove the short- time existence for RGF.

 \begin{theorem} There is a unique solution to {\rm GRF} for a short time.
-More precisely, let $(M,g_{ij}(x))$ be an $n$-dimensional compact Riemannian manifold with a $3$-form $H=\{H_{ijk}\}$, then there exists a constant $T=T(n)>0$ depending only on $n$ such that the evolution system
+More precisely, let $(M,g_{ij}(x))$ be an $n$-dimensional closed Riemannian manifold with a three form $H=\{H_{ijk}\}$, then there exists a constant $T=T(n)>0$ depending only on $n$ such that the evolution system

 has a unique solution $(g_{ij}(x,t),H_{ijk}(x,t))$ for a short time $0\leq t\leq T$. \end{theorem}